 If you continue using the treatment, you may end up developing a more serious condition than the one you’re trying to treat.
 Alternatively, you can opt for other fungal medicines with different makeup.

 Oral Antifungals: Just like topical antifungals, most oral antifungals cause no side effects.
 This is one of the reasons they can be purchased over-the-counter without a prescription.

-However, some small number of people may experience loss of appetite, nausea, rash, headache, and diarrhea while using some certain medicines.
+However, a small number of people may experience loss of appetite, nausea, rash, headache, and diarrhea while using certain medicines.

 Oral Antifungals usually come with a leaflet that contains a set of instructions detailing the possible side effects and how to go about them.
 Ensure you go through the leaflet before using the medicine.

 Antifungal Injections: Antifungal injections could cause side effects and in some cases, the side effects may outweigh the benefits of the drug.

 Fortunately, these drugs are only used to treat serious fungal infections and they are only administered by medical practitioners.